NikhilNarayana/FRC-YouTube-Uploader/README.md

 Constants that used to be in the script itself, you can now edit them as you see fit without going into the code.

 ##### Event Name
-You can name this as you wish, but it should also be used at the start of every video filename.
+You can name this as you wish, but know that it goes at the start of the video's YouTube Title, if you don't like this I can make a toggle.
 Generally includes [YEAR] [NAME OF EVENT]

 ##### Event Code
 Find this at TheBlueAlliance in the address bar of the event page.
 It generally follows [YEAR][EVENT_CODE] format such as 2016arc or 2016incmp.

 ##### Playlist ID
 You can find the playlist ID on the playlist page's web address.
 Every playlist ID starts with PL making them easy to identify.
+You will not be able to sumbit with invalid links.

 ##### TBA Event ID/Secret
 Both of these must be obtained by requesting them from www.thebluealliance.com/request/apiwrite for the keys to your event.
-If your event is not on TBA I suggest you just set `Update TBA` to False.
+If your event is not on TBA I suggest you just set `Use TBA` to False.

 ##### Video Description
 The description used in the program is fairly lengthy, but adds a lot of info that can be nice to have.
 The usual description is found in `youtubeup.py`.
 If you would rather not use that description feel free to input your own or ask me to create a specific description just for you.

 ##### Match Code
 This is an overriding function that will push any match you setup here to the correct TBA match and with the right info.
 This does not affect other parameters, you still need to set them up so it will find the correct match.
-For example, [2017 PCH Albany](https://www.thebluealliance.com/event/2017gaalb) had 6 matches in Semifinals 2, the matches that counted were matches 4-6 on TBA, but the FMS kept the naming scheme from matches 1-3.
+For example, [2017 PCH Albany](https://www.thebluealliance.com/event/2017gaalb) had 5 replay matches in Semifinals 2, the matches that counted were matches 4-6 on TBA, but the FMS kept the naming scheme from matches 1-3.
 To fix this you can input the match info like it was for `SF2M1` and name the file `Semifinal Match 2.mp4`, but then set match code to `SF2M4`.
 That would get the right scores and then update the right TBA match.
+This should almost never be used outside of cases like this.

 ##### Match Number
 Fairly self-explanatory, just remember to reset the value when you go into each stage of eliminations.
 This value will increment each time you press "Submit".
 Get the value from the FMS display during tiebreakers.